Best GLP-1 for Seniors: Safest Options, Real Costs, Medicare, and Top Programs

 Are GLP-1 pills available for seniors?

 Yes.
-Wegovy tablets (oral semaglutide, FDA-approved for weight management and cardiovascular risk reduction) became available in U.S. pharmacies in January 2026.
-Rybelsus (oral semaglutide for type 2 diabetes) has been available since 2019.
-MEDVi also offers a compounded oral GLP-1 tablet option.
+Wegovy tablets (oral semaglutide, FDA-approved for weight management and cardiovascular risk reduction) became available in U.S. pharmacies in January 2026 — and the Medicare GLP-1 Bridge covers them at $50/month for eligible beneficiaries starting July 1.
+Rybelsus (oral semaglutide for type 2 diabetes) has been available since 2019, and Foundayo (orforglipron) is a newer FDA-approved daily tablet.
+MEDVi also offers a compounded oral tablet, and Embody offers a compounded GLP-1 gum.

 Does Medicare cover GLP-1 for weight loss?